Lauretta Jean's

 Bakery in Portland, Oregon, U.S.

-Lauretta Jean's is a bakery and pie shop with two locations in Portland, Oregon, United States.
+Lauretta Jean's is a bakery and pie shop in Portland, Oregon, United States.
 Baker and owner Kate McMillen started the business as a stall at the Portland Farmers Market, before opening a brick and mortar shop in downtown Portland in 2011.
-A second shop opened in southeast Portland's Richmond neighborhood in 2012.
-The business has garnered a positive reception and was included in Thrillist's 2021 list of the nation's 25 best pie shops.
+The business has operated in southeast Portland's Richmond neighborhood since 2012.

+Lauretta Jean's has garnered a positive reception.
+It was included in Thrillist's 2021 list of the nation's 25 best pie shops.
+Lauretta Jean's was selected to represent Oregon in The Daily Meals 2024 overview of the best chicken pot pies in each U.S. state.
+It was also selected for Oregon in Tasting Table's 2026 list of the best pies in each state.

 Description

-Lauretta Jean's is a bakery with locations in downtown and southeast Portland.
-Martin Cizmar of Willamette Week described the southeast Portland location as "classy but casual, laid out like a coffee shop with low light, a simple wood-and-glass counter and a poster advocating weed".
-The menu has included pies, breakfast pastries such as apricot almond scones and biscuits with jam and butter, cookies, and breakfast sandwiches.
+Lauretta Jean's is a bakery in southeast Portland; previously, the business operated a shop in downtown Portland.
+Martin Cizmar of Willamette Week described the southeast Portland location as "classy but casual" with "low light, a simple wood-and-glass counter and a poster advocating weed".
+The newspaper's Neil Ferguson said the southeast Portland shop is a "quaint and warming space", with robin egg blue walls.

+The menu has included pies, brownies, Nanaimo bars, breakfast pastries such as apricot almond scones and biscuits with jam and butter, cookies, yogurt, and breakfast sandwiches.
 The lunch menu has included quiches, salads, soups, and pies with ham and cheese, caramelized onion, and blue cheese.
+Ingredients for biscuit sandwiches include apple barbecue sauce, Brussels sprouts, egg, and pulled pork.
+Quiches use eggs, chorizo, and red pepper.

-Pies are sold whole or by the slice; varieties have included chocolate cream, heirloom apple and bourbon pecan, honey hazelnut, blackberry and raspberry streusel, key lime, and sweet potato marshmallow meringue.
+Pies are sold whole or by the slice; varieties have included banana cream, pumpkin, coconut cream, chocolate cream, heirloom apple and bourbon-pecan, honey hazelnut, marionberry, salty grapefruit, blackberry and raspberry streusel, key lime, and sweet potato marshmallow meringue.
 Coffee drinks and alcoholic beverages are also served.